learn-co-curriculum/rails-form_tag-readme/README.md

 # Rails form_tag

+Hopefully this pull request will do the trick...

 ## Rails Forms

 Welcome to the world of Rails forms, which give users the ability to submit data